Cisco Systems claims to have remediated the issue at heart of widespread email failures for businesses in Australia and globally in recent days.

 As first reported by iTnews, a reconfiguration in the company's IronPort SenderBase service (set to be rebranded as Cisco Security Intelligence Operations) caused it to erroneously block outbound email for business users across Australia since Monday at the earliest.

-Cisco Systems today told iTnews that the problem was global and affected a much wider base than Australia.
+Cisco Systems said the problem was global and affected a much wider base than Australia.

 The SenderBase service takes in 35 percent of the world’s email traffic – some 100 million messages a day, chewing through four terabytes of data daily from 750,000 endpoints across Cisco’s customer base.